redwoodjs/redwoodjs-com-archive/docs/testing.md

 ### Mocking GraphQL Calls

 If you are using GraphQL inside of your components you can mock them to return the exact response you want and then focus on the content of the component being correct based on that data.
-Returning to our **<Article>** component, let's make an update where only the `id` of the article is passed to the component as a prop and then the component itself is responsible for fetching the content from GraphQL:
+Returning to our **&lt;Article&gt;** component, let's make an update where only the `id` of the article is passed to the component as a prop and then the component itself is responsible for fetching the content from GraphQL:

 > Normally we recommend using a cell for exactly this functionality, but for the sake of completeness we're showing how to test when doing GraphQL queries the manual way!